marconvcm/trimui-smartpro-boilerplate/README.md

-# TrimUI SmartPro (TG5040) Development Boilerplate
+# TrimUI SmartPro (TG5040) C++ Development Framework

-A Docker-based toolchain for building applications for the TG5040 (Trimui Smart Pro) device.
-This project includes a complete development environment with SDL2 support and a MinUI PAK creation system.
+A modern C++ framework with Docker-based toolchain for building applications for the TG5040 (Trimui Smart Pro) device.
+This project features a complete development environment with SDL2 support, CSS-like styling system, flexbox-inspired layouts, and MinUI PAK creation.

+This framework provides:
+- **Modern C++17 architecture** with modular design
+- **CSS-like styling system** for easy UI theming
+- **Flexbox-inspired layout engine** for responsive designs
+- **Component-based UI system** with extensible elements
+- **SDL2 integration** with automatic resource management
+- **MinUI PAK creation system** for easy distribution

 This is based on the [union-tg5040-toolchain](https://github.com/shauninman/union-tg5040-toolchain) project, which provides a foundation for building and running applications on the TG5040 platform.